vijayperudi/drug-recommemndation-system-based-on-sentiment-analysis/README.md

-# drug-recommemndation-system-based-on-sentiment-analysis
-This project analyzes user reviews of drugs to recommend medications based on sentiment polarity (positive/negative feedback).
-By extracting and analyzing sentiments from real-world reviews, the system recommends the most positively discussed drugs for a particular medical condition.
 # 💊 Drug Recommendation System Based on Sentiment Analysis

 This project analyzes user reviews of drugs to recommend medications based on sentiment polarity (positive/negative feedback).
 By extracting and analyzing sentiments from real-world reviews, the system recommends the most positively discussed drugs for a particular medical condition.